sll00/memlayer-proxy/docs/basics/overview.md

-# MemLayer Overview
+# Memlayer Overview

-## What is MemLayer?
+## What is Memlayer?

-MemLayer is a memory-enhanced LLM wrapper that automatically builds and maintains a persistent knowledge graph from your conversations.
+Memlayer is a memory-enhanced LLM wrapper that automatically builds and maintains a persistent knowledge graph from your conversations.
 It adds memory capabilities to any LLM provider (OpenAI, Claude, Gemini, Ollama) without changing how you interact with them.

 ## Core Architecture